wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 ### Supported Audio formats
 The Voice API supports audio/wav using the following codecs:
 * PCM single channel
 * Siren
 * SirenSR

+<a name="RecognitionModes"></a>
+## Recognition Modes
+Each category has three recognition modes.
+*  **ShortPhrase mode:** an utterance up to 15 seconds long.
+As data is sent to the server, the client will receive multiple partial results and one final multiple N-best choice result.
+*  **LongDictation mode:** an utterance up to 2 minutes long.
+As data is sent to the server, the client will receive multiple partial results and multiple final results, based on where the server indicates sentence pauses.
+*  **Intent detection:** The server returns additional structured information about the speech input.
+To use Intent you will need to first train a model.
+See details [here](https://www.luis.ai/).

 <a name="Preferences"></a>
 ## Preferences